java-native-access/jna/README.markdown

 ffi_closure_alloc/ffi_closure_free APIs to make use of this functionality to implement dynamically allocated and configured closure trampoline's without requiring the use of executable data.

-The implementation works by allocating a single writable config page, and then remapping a page of pre-compiled trampolines directly after the config page.
+The implementation works by allocating a writable config page, and then remapping a page of pre-compiled trampolines directly after the config page.
 The trampolines use PC-relative addressing to load their context from the config page, and so it is possible to allocate as many of these trampolines tables as you have memory space.